mzattera/L101-compiler/README.md

 END
 ```

-allocates one jump more, needs one instruction more and is slower than writing:
+allocates one jump more, needs one instruction more, and is slower than writing:

 ```
 IF _NOT_assignment_ ELSE